 Step 6: Plug in the Freezer and Restock it Once Cool

 Once you have done all of this, it is time to plug in the freezer again.
 It is going to take a while for the freezer to cool down.
 Therefore, you should not move all of the items back into your freezer immediately.
 The more time the freezer doors open, the more time it will take to cool down again.

-Depending on the size of your freezer and the power of the motor, this process could take anywhere from a half-hour to two hours.
+Depending on the size of your freezer, the power of the motor, and the health/age of the compressor, this process could take anywhere from 12–24 hours.
 You may want to put an external thermostat in the freezer.
 That way, you can keep track of the temperature as it drops.
 Once the freezer has gotten cold again, you can put your items back inside.

 These are the steps you have to follow if you would like to completely defrostthe freezer.
 Fortunately, there are other options available if you do not want to wait this long.